 git workflow, creating a branch and staging/committing changes shouldn't be new to you.
 While using a

-git-style workflow to create branches in Graphite still works, we strongly recommend that you follow the Graphite workflow when creating and editing branches, which uses the following rough process:
+git-style workflow to create branches in Graphite still works, we strongly recommend that you follow the Graphite workflow when creating and editing branches:

 Add your changes directly on top of an existing branch.
 DON'T create an empty branch before doing so (we'll explain further down).

 gt add -ato stage all of your files, or